 Pensions for clergy moving to the GMC risk being underfunded in the future.

 The new polity proposed by the GMC exposes clergy to the risk of clergy pensions being underfunded in the future.
 Assuming the passage of the Protocol and that the GMC keeps its clergy benefits program under management by Wespath as expected, the funds held by Wespath for clergy in both denominations would be sequestered from one another at the time of separation (See Questions 2 & 3 here).
 Currently, in the UMC, if a church disaffiliates from the denomination, they are obligated to pay for the unfunded pension liability of the clergy benefits program (Par.
 2553.4.d).
 In its first proposed Transitional Book of Doctrines and Disciplines, the GMC attempts to do the same thing in Par.
 903.2.
 An updated version of the Transitional Book of Doctrines and Disciplines, removes this unfunded pension liability payment clause altogether.
 This was done at a time when United Methodist Churches being recruited to disaffiliate and join the GMC were looking at having to pay underfunded pension liability.
 Wesleyan Covenant Association President Jay Therrell said “To be clear, the signers of the Protocol Response website calling for the use of paragraph 2553 and the payment of unfunded pension liabilities is shameless.”
 The removal of its previously stated unfunded pension liability clause at this moment in history is hypocritical, but more importantly leaves its own clergy’s pensions in a more precarious position.

-The “Transitional Leadership Council” wields much power in the proposed GMC.
+The “Transitional Leadership Council” wields much power in the new GMC.